FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Linear Regression/Linear Regression in Python and R.md

 The  categorical variable, *quality*, that has 4 categories (Low (0), Medium (1), High (2), Ultra (3)), enter in the model with 3 variables (quality1 ,
 quality2, quality3 ).
-The category. that is out of the model is Low (0) because is the firs category.
+The category that is out of the model is Low (0) because is the firs category (also called reference category).

-This isn´t a particularity of this variable, but rather it´s a property of the categorical variables in the regression models.
+This isn´t a particularity of this variable, but rather it´s a property of the categorical variables in the linear regression model.

 Later it will be seen how this affects model coefficients interpretation.